-The Council also has a system of public participation time at its meetings, where members of the public can raise issues, speak to items on the agenda and question council decisions.
+The Council also has a system of public participation time at its meetings, where members of the public can raise issues, speak to items on the agenda and question Council decisions.
+This session is for the public to make contributions, though it is not an open forum for dialogue with Councillors.